corispade/Clothing_Trend_Analysis/README.md

 ### Step 1 - Web Scraping
 * Using the Poshmark website to scrape information on sold women's clothing
+    - Struggled scraping, found helpful youtube tutorial from Ty Shaikh on how to scrape basic information.
+Followed along for practice scraping.
+    - Would like to continue to build from this by clicking into the image links and also creating a browser instance to scroll the pages further.
 * Scrape using BeautifulSoup and Splinter
 * Gather information on category, brand, size, price, date (need to find this), description, whether new with tags or not, number of likes
 * Build a dataframe